 Michael Springer, Ph.D.

 Michael Springer, Ph.D., is a professor of history in the Department of History & Geography at UCO.
 His research and teaching interests focus on the refugee communities in sixteenth century Europe, and more generally, on early modern European history.
 He has a special interest in the refugee communities in sixteenth-century London, which led to his first book on John a Lasco and the Forma ac ratio.
 His research on this topic led him to join the Dutch Church Book Provenance Project, a collaboration between the Dutch Church in London, Lambeth Palace Library, and the British Library.
 He takes students each summer to London to work on this project, which is researching the historical library of the Dutch Church.
+Any students wanting to take part in the project or know more about it should email him for more information.

 In addition to his work in the department, Springer also serves as the faculty director for the Office of High-Impact Practices, where he promotes undergraduate research programs at UCO.
 He always is interested in speaking with students looking to get involved with undergraduate research experiences.